 Bonnie Erbé is a nonpartisan, award-winning American journalist and television host based in the Washington, D.C. area who has ...More »

-This week on To The Contrary with Bonnie Erbe, our panelists discuss women's lack of confidence, the disturbing acceptance of sex assault, and whether Jesus was a feminist.
+This week on To The Contrary with Bonnie Erbe, our panelists discuss children and terrorism, a transgender discrimination lawsuit, and domestic sex trafficking.

 On the panel this week joining host Bonnie Erbe is IWF’s Executive Director Sabrina Schaeffer;